TimCinel/homeassistant-duolingo-integration/README.md

 _Component to integrate with a Duolingo account, providing the status of your daily streak._

+### Fork Notes

+The Duolinguist integration relies on reverse engineering due to there being no published API docs for Duolingo.
+Adjust your expectations, it's a little bit brittle.
+Because of this, the original author no longer supports the component.

+This fork attempts to fix things when Duolingo's API (a moving target) changes.

 ## Installation

 1. Using the tool of choice open the directory (folder) for your HA configuration (where you find `configuration.yaml`).